-Judge orders Chelsea Manning released from jail
+Ex-Army intelligence analyst Chelsea Manning freed from jail

 A hearing in the case that had been scheduled for Friday has now been canceled.
 Manning had argued that she had shown through her prolonged stay at the Alexandria jail that she proved she could not be coerced into testifying and therefore should be released.

-On Wednesday, her lawyers said she attempted suicide while at the jail.
+Manning’s legal statement asked for privacy and said they were relieved at her release.
+On Wednesday, her lawyers said she had attempted suicide while at the jail.

 Manning was held since May for refusing to testify before a grand jury investigating Wikileaks.
 She spent an additional two months in jail earlier in 2019 for refusing to testify to a separate grand jury.